British Values at Ryarsh Primary School

 - Magistrate visit to Year 6

 Children are aware of our class and school rules, demonstrating an understanding of why rules and laws are needed.
-Children’s behaviour in lessons and wider school life is exemplary.
+Children’s behaviour in lessons and wider school life is very strong.
 Children are able to distinguish right from wrong and to respect the civil and criminal law of England.

 Children are encouraged to make their own decisions and take responsibility for these.